nextcord/nextcord/docs/discord.rst

     .. warning::

-        It should be worth nothing that your bot's token is essentially your bot's password.
+        It should be worth noting that your bot's token is essentially your bot's password.
 You should **never** share this with anyone else.
-In doing so, someone can log into your bot and do malicious things, such as leaving servers, banning all members inside a server, or mentioning everyone maliciously.
+In doing so, someone can log in to your bot and do malicious things, such as leaving servers, banning all members inside a server, or mentioning everyone maliciously.

         The possibilities are endless, so **do not share this token.**